 Writing a good summary is often a challenge for LinkedIn users.
 When writing your LinkedIn summary, focus on what you really want readers to know about you, assuming they may read nothing more.
 Professionally-speaking, what’s your purpose?
 You can highlight your skills as well as developing aspirations.

-Be sure to frequently update your LinkedIn profile.
+Be sure to use these mortgage marketing techniques to frequently update your LinkedIn profile.
 If you switch jobs, pick up new skills or even begin volunteering regularly with a local charity, make sure you add these changes to your profile as they occur.
 Your network will see that you have updated your profile, and it may spark conversation that could turn into new business!

 We teach digital marketing to our customers, and one of the “scariest” things for them is typically just how much data is out there to draw from and how “weird” it feels when they see an ad on one website that features something they were scoping on another site.
 Simple re-targeting of leads works.
 Not only does it capture attention, but when done subtly and artfully — two things that are always the most important part of marketing that involves data — it can be incredibly effective.